jestjs/jest/packages/jest-validate/README.md

 You will find examples of `condition`, `deprecate`, `error`, `unknown`, and `deprecatedConfig` inside source of this repository, named respectively.

+## exampleConfig syntax

+`exampleConfig` should be an object with key/value pairs that contain an example of a valid value for each key.
+A configuration value is considered valid when:

+  - it matches the JavaScript type of the example value, e.g. `string`, `number`, `array`, `boolean`, `function`, or `object`
+  - it is `null` or `undefined`
+  - the example valie is an array where the first element is the special value `MultipleValidOptions`, and the value matches the type of *any* of the other values in the array

+The last condition is a special syntax that allows validating where more than one type is permissible; see example below.
+It's acceptable to have multiple values of the same type in the example, so you can also use this syntax to provide more than one example.
+When a validation failure occurs, the error message will show all other values in the array as examples.

 ## Examples

 Minimal example: